awst-austria/qa4sm/docs/developers_guide.md

 - If you didn't set up your own Redis and RabbitMQ, add below the other CELERY settings: `CELERY_TASK_ALWAYS_EAGER = True`.
 This means that Celery jobs will be processed sequentially (not in parallel) - but you don't have to set up the services.
 - Use `DBSM = 'postgresql'` and `DB_PASSWORD = ...` if you've set up a local postgresql database.
 The rest of the database configuration is in `valentina/settings.py` and ideally should be left unchanged.
 - Set `EMAIL_BACKEND = 'django.core.mail.backends.filebased.EmailBackend'` to tell Django to log emails to files instead of trying to send them.
 Use `EMAIL_FILE_PATH = ...` to tell Django where to put the email files.
+- Set the `LOG_FILE` location to where you want the log files to be written to.

+For the folders specified for the `DATA_FOLDER` and `LOG_FILE` settings, make sure the directories exist in your system, otherwise, the `Init Django` section of this guide will throw an error.

-### Datasets folder
+## Datasets folder

-Your datasets folder should have the following structure so that the webapp can find the data:
+Your datasets folder should have the following structure so that the webapp can find the data (note this is not all of the datasets available but gives an idea of the folder structure):

     ASCAT/ASCAT_H113
         data/xxxx.nc